MuhammadEzzat01/MuhammadEzzat01/README.md

-- 👋 Hi, I’m @MuhammadEzzat01
+- 👋 Hi, I’m Muhammad Ezzat
 - 🧑‍🎓 I'm a M.Sc. student of water engineering and environment at irrigation and hydraulics department || Faculty of Engineering || Cairo University
 - 👀 I’m interested in general in infrastructure fields related to water and I have a special interest in GIS platforms & softwares
       Data Science and also I of course I am a big fan of MATLAB and Python ...